MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-connectivity-from-office-365-to-sharepoint-server.md

 - SPO_Content
 localization_priority: Normal
 ms.assetid: b291ea58-cfda-48ec-92d7-5180cb7e9469
-description: "Plan and prepare to configure inbound connectivity from Office 365 to SharePoint Server hybrid environment."
+description: "Plan and prepare to configure inbound connectivity from Microsoft 365 to SharePoint Server hybrid environment."
 ---

-# Plan connectivity from Office 365 to SharePoint Server
+# Plan connectivity from Microsoft 365 to SharePoint Server

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]

-This article is designed to help you plan and prepare to configure inbound connectivity from Office 365 for enterprises to SharePoint Server through a reverse proxy device.
+This article is designed to help you plan and prepare to configure inbound connectivity from Microsoft 365 for enterprises to SharePoint Server through a reverse proxy device.
 This is required for the following hybrid environments:

-- Inbound hybrid search (displaying search results from SharePoint Server in Office 365)
+- Inbound hybrid search (displaying search results from SharePoint Server in Microsoft 365)

 - Hybrid Business Connectivity Services